anemu911/hanhbook/_simple-living/2020-02-09-simple-learning.md

 ### My experience

 *Before class*
 I signed up for a TOPIK preparation class.
 I communicated with the teacher before class, sharing with her my background and what I wanted to achieve in this class.
-She give me a set of mock tests that I could try out before we met.
+She gave me a set of mock tests that I could try out before we met.

 *During class*
 We went through each question and she would correct my answers (if wrong) or my pronunciation or answer any question I had.
 If there was any special grammar or vocabulary to take note, she would teach me.

 *After class*
 For subsequent classes, she shared with me some homework for the next lesson.
 I finished them.
+And the routine continued.

 ### What’s good
 *Time*: I like the fact that the schedule is flexible so I engage her twice every month, which fits into my hectic lifestyle.
 I usually schedule for 9am class weekday so I have my weekend free.
 This will never happen if I study at center.
 With this arrangement, USD25/hour is actually cheap compared to my previous option.